-Lightsail uses SSL/TLS certificates to handle encrypted web traffic (HTTPS requests).
-You can create certificates, verify domain ownership, and then attach the validated certificates to your Lightsail load balancer.
+Amazon Lightsail uses SSL/TLS certificates to handle encrypted web traffic (HTTPS requests).
+You can create certificates, verify domain ownership, and then attach the validated certificates to a Lightsail load balancer or distribution.

-When you create a Lightsail load balancer, port 80 is open for handling regular (unencrypted) web traffic by default.
-You must create a Transport Layer Security (TLS) certificate to enable HTTPS (encrypted) traffic.
-TLS is just an updated, more secure version of Secure Socket Layer (SSL).
-Throughout the documentation and the Lightsail console, you'll see us refer to it as SSL/TLS.
+You can create Transport Layer Security (TLS) certificates in Amazon Lightsail to enable encrypted web traffic, also known as Hypertext Transfer Protocol Secure (HTTPS), to Lightsail load balancers and distributions.
+TLS is an updated, more secure version of Secure Socket Layer (SSL).
+Throughout the Lightsail documentation and console, you'll see us refer to it as SSL/TLS.

 Why use HTTPS?